 My husband and I try to practice a sustainable lifestyle as best we can, and we had often discussed what steps we could take and what we would do if ever we had children.
-In fact, we had talked about having children since we first met, although the growing awareness of sustainability was something we had discovered together during the course of our relationship.
+In fact, we had talked about having children since we first met!
+The growing awareness of sustainability however was something we had discovered together, during the course of our relationship.
 Learning more about the environment, pollution, consumption and climate change also grew our concern for the future.
 What kind of world will our child be growing up in?

 We definitely wanted a family, but we also wanted to help reduce our burden on the environment.
 So when I found out I was pregnant, it suddenly moved all these worries into high gear.
 I wanted to give what was best for my baby, but still continue on our path to sustainability.
 While I wasn’t really sure yet how to do this, I knew cloth diapers were somehow going to be a part of it.

 Discovering that you’re pregnant is certainly a game changer!
 I had so many questions and mixed emotions.
 Incredible highs clashed with anxious lows as I contemplated what was best for baby and me, and for many nights after learning I had a little one on the way, I kept myself awake with worry.

 Something undoubtedly common with all new moms!
 Added to the emotional mix of joy and worry was my own personality, which is often driven by a blend of curiosity and conviction.
 This combination of motivation and worry certainly made for an exhilarating ride!

 It’s within my nature that I want to know everything I can before undertaking a given project (I’m a project manager btw), and this was certainly a big one.
 Aside from the obvious apprehension over painful laboring, which pretty much everyone I met was already telling me about in excruciating detail, baby diapering became one of my biggest concerns.